LPN to RN Online Programs in AR: Uncovering Top Degrees

 What are the admission requirements for LPN to RN programs in Arkansas?

 Although admissions requirements may vary from school to school, all schools offering LPN to RN programs in Arkansas expect applicants to have an active LPN license when they apply.
-Other admissions requirements may include taking the Test of Essential Academic Skills (TEAS) exam, passing prerequisite courses with a certain grade point average, and having satisfactory LPN work experience.
+Other admissions requirements may include taking an exam to test your knowledge of and readiness for a nursing program, passing prerequisite courses with a certain grade point average, and having satisfactory LPN work experience.

 What is the cost for LPN to RN programs?